Skip to main content

 • When you need proportions between elements to scale as screen sizes change

-• When you need to avoid fixed pixel width that don't adapt
+• When you want to avoid fixed pixel widths that don’t adapt

 GIF showing a Flex Base Size of 70% being added